-- Electric vehicle charging infrastructure and housing are critical priorities for the City and County of San Francisco.
-Where provisions of this Section 4.106.4.2.4 require the installation of an electrical transformer, and such transformer cannot be accommodated on the project site due to the combination of project site dimensions, Port of San Francisco Building Code, Port of San Francisco Electrical Code, and applicable utility regulations, the Port of San Francisco is encouraged to issue a Encroachment Permit, provided that the fronting property owner complies with all requirements governing street occupancy, including but not limited to the San Francisco Public Works Code and Department of Public Works Order 165,553. - 2.
-An EV load management system may be necessary in order to provide EV charging at more than 20% of EV Spaces. - 3.
+Electric vehicle charging infrastructure and housing are critical priorities for the Port of San Francisco.
+Where provisions of this Section 4.106.4.2.4 require the installation of an electrical transformer, and such transformer cannot be accommodated on the project site due to the combination of project site dimensions, Port of San Francisco Building Standards Code, , and applicable utility regulations, the Chief Harbor Engineer is encouraged to issue a Sidewalk Vault Encroachment Permit, provided that the fronting property owner complies with all requirements governing street occupancy, including but not limited to the San Francisco Public Works Code and Department of Public Works Order 165.553.

+An EV load management system may be necessary in order to provide EV charging at more than 20% of EV Spaces.

 This section does not require EV chargers to be installed.